CZ-NIC/fred-docs/AdminManual/Installation/SourceTar.rst

 Launch servers
 ~~~~~~~~~~~~~~
-To start FRED CORBA servers, you can use the :program:`service` script or run this command:
+To start the FRED CORBA servers, you can use the :program:`service` script
+or run this command:

 ::

    sudo /usr/local/etc/init.d/fred-server start

-To start FRED webadmin server (Daphne), you can use the :program:`service` script or run this command:
+To start the FRED webadmin server (Daphne), you can use the :program:`service`
+script or run this command:
 ::

    sudo /usr/etc/init.d/fred-webadmin-server start

 ..
-NOTE nejednotny prefix nahlasen v ticketu
+NOTE bad prefix reported in ticket #13929 (internal instance of Trac)
 ..
-TODO stale problem?
+TODO Still a problem?
+2016-10: Yes

-.. only:: mode_structure

-   .. todo:: check the prefix

 Now, you can perform :ref:`the smoke test <test-smoke>` to make sure
 that all interfaces are available and working together.

+.. todo:: how to create service(s) and add it(them) to startup launch